 But you're going to get two presidents.

-You're gonna get a co-presidency.
+You're going to get a co-presidency.

-But a staff shakeup in the works, according to Fox News, get this.
+But a staff shake-up in the works, according to Fox News, get this.

 Oh, good.